Chelsea and Fulham: Constituency profile

+The constituency is located in Inner London and is named after the neighbourhoods of Chelsea and Fulham.
+Much of the area was industrial but has been redeveloped during the 20th century.
+It is now mostly affluent, although there is deprivation and social housing in the World's End area.
+The average house price in the constituency is double that of the rest of London and more than four times the national average.
+The football grounds at Stamford Bridge and Craven Cottage are in the constituency, which is the chosen home of many of London's elite footballers as well as other wealthy celebrities.
+The constituency includes the fashionable King's Road thoroughfare, a popular destination for shopping and culture.

+Compared to national averages, residents of Chelsea and Fulham are young, well-educated and more likely to work in professional occupations.
+White people make up 70% of the population, higher than the rest of London, although White British people are only 42%; the area has large French and American communities.
+Most of the constituency is represented by Conservatives at the local council level, with some Labour Party councillors in the north of Fulham.
+An estimated 69% of voters in the constituency supported remaining in the European Union in the 2016 referendum, a proportion higher than the rest of London and considerably higher than the rest of the country.

 Boundaries

 2010–2024

 Following the review of parliamentary representation in London, the boroughs of Kensington and Chelsea and Hammersmith and Fulham were paired for constituency allocation purposes and allocated three seats between them.

 This broke the previous pairings of Kensington and Chelsea with the City of Westminster, and of Hammersmith and Fulham with the London Borough of Ealing, and therefore abolished the seats Hammersmith and Fulham and Kensington and Chelsea with their "spillover" cross-boundary seats of Regents Park and Kensington North and Ealing Acton and Shepherds Bush.

 The historical constituency of Kensington was recreated, and the Hammersmith seat was also revived.

 The new constituency of Chelsea and Fulham was made up of the following electoral wards: